60+ WordPress Market Share & CMS Statistics (2024) | Envisage

 • United Kingdom

-The United States leads the list by far, with 9,266,877 websites powered by WordPress.
-That includes sites like booking.com and carfax.com.
+In the United States, around 3,768,672 sites run on WordPress, the U.S. has 10.34% of all known live WordPress-powered sites.
 WordPress was created by an American developer, Matt Mullenweg, and an English developer, Mike Little, which meant that it was initially available in English.

 Over the years, as more languages have become available, more countries have joined the United States in using WordPress for their websites.
-However, while you might expect the United Kingdom to come in second, Iran takes that spot with 345,878 WordPress sites.
+However, while you might expect the United Kingdom to come in second, this falls to Germany, with 1,727,361 WordPress websites and makes up 4.6% of all live WordPress-powered websites.

-The United Kingdom’s third-place spot isn’t far behind at 317,775 websites, followed by Russia with 310,441, and Canada with 210,885.
-Considering only 27 million websites powered by WordPress are actually live websites, these top five countries make up a large portion of not only the top 1 million sites but all active sites across the globe.
+The United Kingdom has 1,362,281 WordPress websites, France has 955,502 websites, and Brazil has 943,793 websites.
+Considering only 27 million websites powered by WordPress are actually live websites, these top five countries make up a large portion of not only the top 1 million sites but all active sites across the globe (Barn 2, 2024).

 What Is WordPress Market Share Growth?